 Why are you interested in getting a parrot?

-Do you want a Parrot as a "trophy", to show off and to be able to walk around the neighborhood with on your shoulder, as a birthday gift for a relative, as a talking "toy" for a child (or adult)?
+Do you want a Parrot as a "trophy", to show off and to be able to walk around the neighborhood with on your shoulder, to drive around in your car outside of its cage, as a birthday gift for a relative, as a talking "toy" for a child (or adult)?
 Do you just figure "if" the parrot does not work out for you in a week, you will just unload the bird on Craigs List?

 If these reasons are why you want to adopt a parrot from our rescue, don't bother to contact us.
 You are adopting a live, living, breathing creature requiring daily care.
 Parrots and all pets are a commitment, not living toys.

 Per the Adoption Contract you will sign, you agree to return the parrot you adopt BACK to A-Parrot to A-Flamingo Rescue if it truly does not work out for you.
 Sorry, there are no donation refunds.
-When we approved your application, we presumed you were experienced enough to deal with an older, second-hand parrot.
+Our thinking is that when our Board of Directors approved your application, in reading over your information, we presumed you were experienced enough to know how to work with and deal with an older, second-hand parrot.

-If you have no problem with the above information, please email us right away to start your email interview.
+Thank you for taking the time to read this information over.
+If you sincerely want to adopt a homeless parrot and have no problem with the above information, please email us right away to start your email interview.
 You just may be the person we are looking for to adopt one of our second-hand parrots to!

 Please read over Petfinder's Pet Care Tips on bird ownership at: http://www.petfinder.com/pet-care/parrot-companions.html